 Microsoft BizTalk Server 2010 Patterns Book Review

-For those who’ve read the description of this book, it’s no surprise, this book is broken into two distinct parts.
+For those who’ve read the description of this book, it’s no surprise that this book is broken into two distinct parts.
 The first part it is a general introduction to the important parts of BizTalk Server 2010: understanding what is BizTalk, when to use it and its capabilities, appropriate topologies for different scenarios (architecture, scalability, availability) and an introduction to the fundaments parts of the platform like BAM, Business Rules and BizTalk artifacts (orchestrations, pipelines, maps, schemas).
 This part is mainly a theory with a lot of core patterns.

 Microsoft BizTalk Server 2010 Patterns Book